 After every 10 injections, we run a check standard against the ten samples that we just tested.
 This process is repeated throughout the entire day.
 By running check standards, the lab can determine if there was an issue, it only affects those previous 10 samples, which would need to re-run.

-Botanacor routinely tests Delta-8 THC products in various matrices and have been testing these for several years.
+We routinely test Delta-8 THC products in various matrices and have been testing these for years.
 Recently, we received a Delta-8 THC sample, and we reported the presence of Delta-9 THC.
 The customer was told their product did NOT have Delta-9 THC in the product.

 Below is the customer’s chromatogram and you can see that we were able to easily separate the two cannabinoids.
 The peaks align with the retention times of our reference standards.

 Delta-9 and Delta-8 reference standards

 As a second verification we can analyze the “spectral match” for the specific compound.
 This is evaluating the light absorbing characteristics of each molecule against the expected characteristics.
 The customer sample is then compared to the library result and you can see the confirmation below.

 Delta-9 THC Reference Standard (blue) vs. Customer Sample (red)

 The Delta 9 THC in the sample has a spectral match of 998.616 out of 1000 (99.86%)

 Delta-8 THC Reference Standard (blue) vs Customer Sample (red)